NickelodeanUzumaki/clone-and-improvised-w3s-template/README.md

 [Click here](https://www.w3schools.com/w3css/tryw3css_templates_band.htm) 👈 to see the original template

-And Click here (I haven't add them yet) 👈 to see the results that I have learned when did the web
+And [Click here]([url](https://nickelodeanuzumaki.github.io/clone-and-improvised-w3s-template/)) 👈 to see the results that I have learned when did the web (I haven't fix the error to appear the CSS and responsive)

 The purpose of doing this web is to practice HTML, CSS, JavaScript and Web Responsive

-**Note: **
+**Note:**

-hehe - both html and css file
+index.html - the html file
+hehe.css - the style.css

-reponsive - for css for responsive
+responsive.css- for css for responsive